neonbjb/tortoise-tts/README.md

 # Speeding up TorToiSe inference
+This is a working project to drastically boost the performance of TorToiSe, without modifying the base models.

 This repo adds the following config options for TorToiSe for faster inference:
  - [X] half precision inference on autoregressive model (`--half`)
  - [X] K Euler A sampler for the diffusion process (`--preset ultra_fast_KEA`)